timescale/docs/api/_hyperfunctions/stats_agg-two-variables/stats_agg.md

     Optionally, multiple such intermediate aggregate objects can be combined using [`rollup()`](#rollup) or [`rolling()`](#rolling) before an accessor is applied.
-  details:
-    - type: note
-      content: >
-        This is especially useful for computing tumbling window aggregates from a continuous aggregate.
-It can be orders of magnitude faster because it uses inverse transition and combine functions, with the possibility that bigger floating point errors can occur in unusual scenarios.

-        For re-aggregation in a non-window function context, such as combining hourly buckets into daily buckets, see [`rollup()`](#rollup).
   signatures:
     - language: sql
       code: |